The Abbess was of noble blood

 My mother was a defeated nun and a defeated mother.
 She entered a convent to escape the inescapable: LIFE.
 (See Previous Post: My Mother Was A Catholic Nun.

 For hundreds of years, young women and girls have been entering convents for various reasons.
 Fathers and other patriarchs sent unmarriageable or unmanageable daughters into a cloistered life.
-Daughters whose mothers had died were also sentenced to life imprisonment, with or without their consent.
+Daughters whose mothers had died were also sentenced to this life of imprisonment, with or without their consent.

 Even Galileo, that illustrious 17th Century scientist, and devout Catholic, confined his eldest daughter from the age of thirteen (1616) to San Matteo convent in Arcetri.
 His daughter, Virgina was deemed unmarriageable because her father had never married her mother, the beautiful Marina Gamba of Venice.
 Virginia (Sister Maria Celeste) lived out her life in poverty and seclusion in the convent (Order of St Clare) , as did her younger sister, Livia.
 Unlike Virginia, very little is heard from, or about, the “silent and strange” Livia.
 Virginia lost all her teeth by age 27 because of her lack of a nutritious diet.
 It is worth reading ‘Galileo’s Daughter’ by Dava Sobel, a gifted author, for more on these remarkable lives.
 We know so much about Galileo and Virginia because of the correspondence between the two.
 Ms Sobel also covers the horror of Galileo’s life and his banishment to house arrest in Ravenna, at the hands of the Holy Inquisition headed by Pope Paul V.